 - Customizable: DD-Ranking supports various data augmentations and soft label strategies.

-DD-Ranking Score
+DD-Ranking Benchmark

 Revisit the original goal of dataset distillation: